KDE/kde-builder/doc/man-kde-builder.1.md

 covered below.

 **5**
-A signal was received that killed `kdesrc-build`, but it attempted to perform normal closedown.
+A signal was received that killed `kde-builder`, but it attempted to perform normal closedown.

 **8**
 Unknown option was passed on the command line.

 **99**
-An exception was raised that forced `kdesrc-build` to abort early.
+An exception was raised that forced `kde-builder` to abort early.

 # ENVIRONMENT